Global browser security changes have been made

 We have to date ensured our online services support older versions of the TLS protocol to ensure those using older computers and web browsers can successfully access and use our systems.
 However, security vulnerabilities have been identified in those older versions which could lead to disclosure of protected information to third parties (also known as a data breach).

 This has led to a global effort to switch off support for older versions of TLS to help close this gap.
-Apple, Google, Microsoft and Mozilla are removing support for outdated encryption technologies, and as a result Southern Cross will be switching off support for the TLS 1.0 and TLS 1.1 encryption standard, and also for outdated encryption ciphers, from 28 February 2020.
+Apple, Google, Microsoft and Mozilla are removing support for outdated encryption technologies, and as a result Southern Cross have switched off support for the TLS 1.0 and TLS 1.1 encryption standard, and also for outdated encryption ciphers, from 13 March 2020.

 Need more information?

 Please get in touch with your usual Southern Cross point of contact using the links below: